Outreach in the Department of Computer Science

 The Department of Computer Science at UNC-Chapel Hill hosts approximately 875 visitors each year for various outreach activities.
 Our main areas of outreach include demonstrations for group visits, enabling technology demonstrations, collaborative outreach, conferences & competitions.

 As a part of the Department’s outreach program, we invite high school and middle school students from across the state to visit and experience the exciting world of computer science.
 During this event, school and extracurricular groups get to participate in hands-on demonstrations, visit research labs to find out what computing is all about and talk with current students about why they chose Computer Science @ Carolina.
 Faculty will also be on hand to talk with students about what you can do with a CS degree and about the companies that employ our graduates.

 The Department's outreach places special emphasis on increasing the number of women in Computer Science.
-In addition to partnering with EXITE girls' camp, we partner with the Women and Mathematics (WAM) mentoring program which has brought more than 400 eighth-grade girls and their mentors to the Department to watch demos and also to discuss computer science with female faculty members and graduate students.
+We partner with the Women and Mathematics (WAM) mentoring program which has brought more than 400 eighth-grade girls and their mentors to the Department to watch demos and also to discuss computer science with female faculty members and graduate students.

 Our Spring 2014 Middle School/High School Open House will be held from 9 a.m. to 2 p.m. on Friday, March 21, 2014.

 Due to an overwhelming response, the form "UNC CS Middle School/High School Open House registration" is no longer accepting responses.

 We are currently considering changes to accommodate more people and will be back in touch.
 In the interim, please register on the waitlist.

 Maze Day invites blind and visually impaired students in kindergarten through 12th grade and their parent/guardians/teachers to the Department to experience a wide variety of educational games and tools created just for them.